ryman1/keeweb-wiki/iOS.md

 Disclaimer: we're not affiliated with any of 3rd-party apps below.

-This page is not an app store or catalog, but more an [awesome list](https://github.com/sindresorhus/awesome/blob/master/awesome.md) Please contribute only if you can personally recommend an app.
+This page is not an app store or catalog, but more an [awesome list](https://github.com/sindresorhus/awesome/blob/master/awesome.md) of compatible apps.
+Please contribute only if you can personally recommend an app.

 ## KeeWeb